 Being physically active every day is good for your health and it can facilitate you to sleep better, too.
 Choose to walk or run outdoors during daylight where you’re exposed to natural sunlight.
 But try and avoid working out too near your bedtime.
 It’s best if you are able to allow a minimum of two hours to cool down from exercise before retiring to bed.

 Be mindful of what and after you eat and drink.

 Eat dinner earlier in the evening to assist your body to wind down for bedtime.
 Try and avoid spicy or fatty foods, especially when bedtime is approaching.
 They usually cause indigestion and insomnia.
 Avoid caffeine and alcohol later in the day so you go to sleep more easily.

 Television, tablets, and phones may help you to unwind for the evening, but they will stimulate your brain and make it harder to go to sleep.
 Try avoiding hand-held screens and computer displays a minimum of two hours before bed, and avoid television a minimum of an hour before bedtime.

 Stretch or Meditate

 Stretching before retiring to bed can relax your muscles and get rid of any built-up tension or stress that may keep you awake at night, aiding better sleep.
 Yoga poses can relax both your body and your brain and help you unwind at the end of the day.
 If you’ve never tried meditating, this is also a great exercise to quiet down your busy mind, reduce stress, and control anxiety.
-When done right, it can help you sleep better and deeper and reduce the chances of waking up in the middle of the night.
-You will wake up feeling fresher than ever.
+Yoga done right can help you sleep better and deeper than ever before and reduce the chances of you waking up at night.
+You will wake up well rested.

 Complete An Uninteresting Task